mesosphere/marathon/docs/docs/external-volumes.md

 In the app definition above:

 - `containerPath` specifies where the volume is mounted inside the container.
+This value must be relative to the container, i.e., the path cannot begin with `/`.
 See [the REX-Ray documentation on data directories](https://rexray.readthedocs.org/en/v0.3.2/user-guide/config/#data-directories) for more information.

 - `name` is the name by which your volume driver looks up your volume.
 When your task is staged on an agent, the volume driver queries the storage service for a volume with this name.
 If one does not exist, it's created.
 Otherwise, the existing volume is re-used. **Note:** Implicit volume creation only works when using volumes with a Mesos container and requires that you set `volumes[x].external.size`.